brunodrugowick/at-the-tsbyss-leaderboard/README.md

 }
 ```

-You can append query string to the URL.
+You can append query string to the leaderboard enpoint.
 Example:
 ```
 .../leaderboard?page=3&limit=20
 ```